JohnTelford/techtalkJohnBlog/_posts/2020-09-07-Fastpages.md

 [Fastpages](https://fastpages.fast.ai) supports creating blog post using [Jupyter Notebooks](https://fastpages.fast.ai),  [Markdown](https://guides.github.com/features/mastering-markdown/), and Microsoft Word

 *Fastpages* uses [GitHub Pages](https://pages.github.com) to create and deploy blogs.
-It uses [GitHub Markdown](https://guides.*GitHub*.com/features/mastering-markdown/) for editing blog post text.
+It uses [GitHub Markdown](https://guides.*GitHub*.com/features/mastering-markdown/) for  blog post text.
 It has some features that other markdown dialects may not have, like commenting out lines of markdown, and supporting embedding HTML

 ## VScode